 - Constipation or diarrhea

 But why do pregnant women get PICA?

 The reason is not known exactly but according to the American Dietetic Association, there may be a connection between iron deficiency (anemia) or other nutrition deficiency in the body.
 Some say that non-nutritional cravings are the body’s attempt to fulfill missing vitamins or minerals deficiency.

 Will, it risk the baby’s health?

-You should know that in pregnancy special care is necessary because minor accidents are lethal to the baby and of course, there is a risk not even to the baby but the mother’s health is also at harm.
+You should know that in pregnancy special care is necessary because minor accidents are lethal to the baby and of course, there is a risk not only to the baby but to the mother’s health is also at harm.
 Non-food items contain bacteria, germs, pathogens, or toxins that will be absorbed by the baby and lead him/her to danger.

 How to diagnose this disorder?